iyadahmed/NeoVis/README.md

 work in progress

 # How to compile:
-Currently only GCC is supported due to CMake configuration
 simply `make` will call the equivalent of these commands
 1- `mkdir build`
 2- `cd build`